Sick of limp, tired, volume-less locks?

 She is working with medium length, fine hair yet still goes for the jumbo rollers.

-When drying she over-directed with it parted on the opposite side her part is on for an added volume boost when flipped over.
+Anyway when drying she over-directed with it parted on the opposite side her part is on for an added volume boost when flipped over.

 Since it is dry she uses a flat iron to heat up the sections before rolling.